12 Prettiest California State Parks and Reserves

 All state parks within the Big Sur area in Central California deserve admiration.
 In fact, due to its natural beauty and fame as one of the world’s most beautiful drives, the Central Coast sees more international visitors than California lesser-known national parks, such as Pinnacles National Park and Lassen Volcanic National Park.

 But there are several state parks and reserves in Big Sur that I feel inclined to give special attention to.
 Point Lobos State Natural Reserve is one of them.
-The 400-acre scenic park sits in the northern corner of Big Sur, just 7 miles south of Monterey.
+The 400-acre scenic park sits in the northern corner of Big Sur, just 8.5 miles south of the scenic 17-Mile Drive in Monterey.

 Bounded by high swell on one side and rolling hills on the other, the state reserve depicts the true character of California.
 Wild, bold, slightly dangerous, never predictable, and absolutely spectacular…

-Several easy trails intersect the area, taking its visitors to lonely cliffs, at the bottom of which seals rest after months of foraging in the sea, or picturesque coves with the views of bird-inhabited isles.
+Several easy trails intersect the area, taking its visitors to lonely cliffs, at the bottom of which seals rest after months of foraging in the sea, or picturesque coves, including China Cove, with the views of bird-inhabited isles.

 • Location: Carmel-by-the-Sea